SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 34. Enter 'U.S.' in country parameter where you see 'Enter value'
 <br>![](/exercises/ex1/images/Rules_TestAddRecord1_01_140.png)

-35. Click on 'Run Test'
+35. Click on 'Run Tests'
 <br>![](/exercises/ex1/images/Rules_TestAddRecordsResults_01_10.png)

 36. Notice only the first record of 'US' shows rules that it passed the rule conditions.